Working Effectively With Your High School On All Your Application Details

 The most important piece of advice is this: follow your high school's procedures.
 If the instructions seem unclear at all, call the high school guidance department to get more information.
 Many high schools will not send recs until both the parent and the student have completed a brag sheet.

 In general, most students need two teacher recs.
 Ideally, the recs are from junior year, with one from math or science and one from history or English.
-It is the student's responsibility to ask for the rec and to follow up with the teacher on the rec.
+If the student is applying to private colleges, a third rec can be helpful.
+Typically, the third rec is from an internship or job supervisor, a club sponsor, coach/choir director/band director, or community service director.
+It is the student's responsibility to ask for the rec and to follow up with the teacher or other recommender on the rec.
 Most teachers require 3-4 weeks to complete recs.
 There will likely be some colleges on your student's list that only want one rec (or possibly none).
 We typically suggest that, for the sake of ease, you send all recs to all schools.

 Ordering Transcripts: Your guidance department will likely have a specific procedure to follow (or form to fill out) to request transcripts, so make sure you know how to get copies of your grades sent to every college that needs them.
 Transcripts must be sent directly from your high school.
 For schools that use Naviance, transcript orders are typically made through this online system.
 Most high schools will not send transcripts until the beginning of September, so we encourage students to request these immediately after the fall semester begins.
 Don’t wait until the guidance office is facing a backlog!